xenomedia/dashboard-console/README.md

 To avoid having to type in the same credentials over and over, you can store them in environment variables.

-For example, you can add the following to .bash_profle:
+For example, you can add the following to `~/.bashrc`:

 ```bash
 export DASHBOARD_USERNAME=<SECRET USERNAME>